kanjijonathan/round/README.md

 q-y are 10-60

-so if you hold q+1 you get 11 if you hold r+5 yo get 45
+so if you hold q+1 you get 11 so you would get cold bullets

+if you hold r+5 yo get 45 so you would get Riccochet

+the rest of the numbers are found in rate.csv

 # rate.csv